pdmade/pdmade-stack/src/pages/index.md

   content: |-
     Web design & development is an industry in constant flux with increasing complexity.
 At its core, however, is a craft that requires the application of skills and experience to create effective online experiences.

     I bring 25 years of technology and marketing experience to web design, development, search engine optimization, and most of the technical stuff in between.
-My skills include custom designing and coding websites using WordPress, creating email newsletter templates, managing web servers and domains, and implementing online advertising campaigns.
+My skills include custom designing and coding websites using WordPress, creating email newsletter templates, managing web servers and domains, implementing online advertising campaigns, and comfort food.

     **I thrive on collaborating with great teams, designers, and business owners, to bring their vision to life.**
 - type: portfolioblock